docQodly/docs/docs/studio/overview.md

 title: Overview
 ---

-Development in Qodly relies on the use of **Qodly Studio**, an innovative platform for creating business web applications.
-Our primary goal with **Qodly Studio** is to provide developers with a seamless, 100% web-based development experience.
+Development in Qodly relies on the use of **the Studio**, an innovative platform for creating business web applications.
+Our primary goal with **the Studio** is to provide developers with a seamless, 100% web-based development experience.
 This platform empowers developers to:

 - Design and modify data models that align with your business logic.
 - Effortlessly link data with [ORDA](../orda/data-model.md#the-orda-concept)  dataclasses.